 Flats, plots and beautiful villas for a reasonable amount of money!
 European buyers of real estate in Turkey will get the full guarantee and security of the Turkish government concerning their property.

 As is common all over Europe, the business of buying real estate is confirmed by fixing it into the official register in the name of the new owner.
 This is called the tapu.
+But don´t miss the notarised buyers contract, even people explain, it is not necessary.
 To get permission to live in Turkey is easy.
 If you are not staying for more than three months, visitors from some countries just need a tourist visa.
 Visitors from certain other countries do not even need that.
 It is reasonably easy to get the visa extended.

 Once you have the tapu written in your name, you are the new owner!
 This counts for everything.